When to visit

 With its large population of wildlife including elk, bighorn sheep, deer and grizzly bears, Jasper National Park is one of the last large Rocky Mountain ecosystems where wildlife can be seen.

 Season: Open year-round, 24 hours a day.

-*Note that Cavell Road (leading to Mount Edith Cavell) will be closed to traffic from April 1 until August 2018.
-The section of Highway 93A from just south of Wabasso Campground to Geraldine Road were closed to traffic in 2018.
+* Note that Cavell Road (leading to Mount Edith Cavell) and the section of Highway 93A from just south of Wabasso Campground to Geraldine Road were closed to traffic in 2018.
 Both roads should be reopened as of June 15, 2019.